edust-org/test/frontend/case-study/index.md

 # Introduction

-At [Edust Org](https://github.com/edust-org), our backend development involved creating a complex architecture that supports multiple features, including user authentication, organization management, role-based access control, and API documentation.
-The primary objective of the **Edust-Backend** was to build a scalable and modular backend system to power our educational platform, facilitating smooth interactions between students, teachers, and organizations.
+At [Edust Org](https://github.com/edust-org), the frontend development for **Edust** focused on creating an intuitive and user-friendly interface that fosters collaboration within the educational community.
+The platform aims to serve students, teachers, and institutions by providing dynamic tools for organization management, website creation, and public visibility.
+The primary objective of the **Edust-Frontend** is to offer a seamless user experience while ensuring scalability, responsiveness, and ease of customization.

 # Versions